 Pomegranate Port Reduction Sauce

 This recipe comes from my friend Jules Silver at Club Sauce.
-His web site offers some great gourmet products and may be the only site on the Internet offering all of More Than Gourmet’s products including Demi-Glace Gold you always hear me talking about.
+His website offers some great gourmet products and may be the only site on the Internet offering all of More Than Gourmet's products including Demi-Glace Gold you always hear me talking about.
+Unfortunately, Club Sauce is no longer open.

-Here’s Jules recipe for pan seared pork loin with his Pomegranate Port Reduction Sauce.
+Here's Jules's recipe for pan-seared pork loin with his Pomegranate Port Reduction Sauce.

 Pan Seared Pork Loin with Pomegranate Port Reduction Sauce